rackerlabs/support-how-to/content/managed-operations/install-a-sitecore-package.md

 3. Verify that your website is running.

 The website should no longer be considered down for maintenance.
-If you published an “Under Maintenance” page, remove it
+If you published an “Under Maintenance” page, remove it.